algotrade-research/plutus-guideline/standard/STANDARD.md

 ### 1.2 The README.md
 Each Github repository have a `README.md` file contains the overall information of the project.
 The file is put in the root folder of the project, refers to the repository [`plutus-project-template`](https://github.com/algotrade-research/plutus-project-template) for more information.

 The idea of the `README.md` is to provide the reader of the repositoty how to **RUN** and **REPLICATE** the result(s) of this project.
-Hence, The `Experiment` is the most important section in this file (more later).
+Hence, these sections are the focuses of this file:
+- `Method`: can be brief, but need to go through all the implemented methods
+- `Experiment`: most important, show how to run and replicate the project
+- `Result`: second most important, the experiment outputs should match the written results.

 The structure of the specific `README.md` file can deviate from the template presented below depends on the situation.
 Nevertheless, the file should provide the reader a clear instruction and an accurate overview about the project.

 Below is the template of the `README.md`:
-- Has a `Abstract` to summarize the project, the motivation, the methods, and the findings in less than 10 sentences.
+- Has a `Abstract` to summarize the project, the motivation, the methods, and the findings in less than 5 sentences.
 - Has a `Introduction` section to briefly talk about the project.
 Content of this section can be:
     - The motivation to do the project (answering the "Why?" question)
     - An overview of the method conducted in this project (answering the "How" question)
     - The goal of the project (answering the "What" question)
+    - This section in `README.md` file should be brief.
+Only 1-2 paragraphs is sufficient.
+Details are put in the Final Report/Paper.
-- Has a (optional) `Related Work` or `Background` section to introduce the prerequisite reading if the audience needs knowledge before exploring the project.
+- Has a (optional) `Related Work` or `Background` section to briefly introduce the prerequisite reading if the audience needs knowledge before exploring the project.
 - Has a `Data` section to briefly talk about the data.
     - What is the data?
 Format, structure, type, etc.?
     - How to get the input data?